 - Allow the pods to stay on these bushes until they are completely dried out.

 - On a dry day collect these pods.
-You can at this stage take the peas or beans out of their pods, but you can also leave them in their pods until many months later you are ready to sow your next crop.
+You can at this stage take the peas or beans out of their pods, but you can also leave them in their pods until many months later, when you are ready to sow your next crop.

 - Put them in a paper bag or glass jar and document variety and date of harvest.